-Deleted: , or in the case of a shotshell, to hold the shot charge in place
+Deleted:, or in the case of a shotshell, to hold the shot charge in place

-The Primer is the collective term for the chemical primer compound, cup and anvil when struck, ignites the powder charge.
-Mhich when struck, ignites the powder charge. - 1 6
+The Primer is the collective term for the chemical primer compound, cup and and which which when struck, ignites the powder charge.

 The Shoulder is the section of the case that tapers down to the smaller diameter of the bullet.